 Made after you became disabled

-When you withdraw your money from a Roth IRA, your contributions and earnings are considered to come out in this order:
+When you withdraw your money from a Roth IRA, your contributions and earnings come out in this order:

 Earnings on contributions

 You've already paid tax on your Roth IRA contributions.
 So, you can withdraw your regular contributions at any time and at any age with no penalty or tax.
 After you withdraw an amount equal to all of your regular contributions, the earnings will be taxable.
-This applies if the distribution isn't a qualified distribution.
+This is only true if the distribution isn't a qualified distribution.
 If the distribution is qualified, then your distribution won't be taxed.

-You might withdraw contributions before the 5-year period.
-If so, you might have to pay the 10% early withdrawal penalty on the entire distribution.
-You usually pay the 10% early withdrawal penalty on the amount you converted.
-A separate 5-year period applies to each conversion.
+If you withdraw contributions before the five-year period, you could have to pay a 10% penalty.
+This is an early withdrawal penalty on the entire distribution.
+You usually pay the 10% penalty on the amount you converted.
+A separate five-year period applies to each conversion.

-If you're at least age 59 1 / 2 when you make the withdrawal, you won't pay the 10% early withdrawal penalty.
+If you're at least age 59 1/2 when you make the withdrawal, you won't pay the 10% penalty.
 This applies no matter how long the money is in the account.
 You also won't pay a penalty if you: